 There may be a situation in which a police officer is not available because of your location or other reasons.
 Here are some reasons the police may not come to the scene of the accident:

 - In some states, the police are not required to go to the scene of an accident if the property damage value is too low.
 If you are concerned about injuries or other issues, make the police aware when you call it in.
 Having more information about what happened can help them decide if they will come anyway.

 - The police may make the decision not to come if there are no injuries.

 - If there is a public emergency or disaster underway, they may not be able to make it to the scene of the accident.

 You should always make a call to the police on the scene and let them decide.
 If you are in a situation where the police do not come to the scene of the accident, then make sure you document the accident and damages thoroughly yourself.

-If the police tell you they cannot make it to the accident, ask them what you should do, and make sure you take all the information necessary using a car accident form or information checklist.
+If the police tell you they cannot make it to the accident, ask them what you should do.
+Make sure you take all the information necessary using a car accident form or information checklist.
 Also take down the name of the person you spoke to when reporting the accident, in case you need it later in court or for a settlement.

 - Find witnesses, if possible.

-- Write down, take pictures or make an audio or video recording (with your phone) of the damages, location and the third party or witness versions of what happened at the scene if possible.
+- Write down, take pictures, or make an audio or video recording with your cell phone of the damages, location, and the other party or witness versions of what happened at the scene, if possible.

 - File your report with the police as soon as you can and give the police officer the information you collected.